 Twitter’s main feed includes a dedicated section of trending hashtags.
 These are personalised to the user based on their location and who they follow.
 Trending reoccurring hashtags are post specific such as #TBT (Throwback Thursday), #TGIF and #photooftheday.
 Trending hashtags can also focus on popular subject posts like travel, fashion and fitness.
 So travel hashtag examples would be #travel, #vacationtime, #adventure, #travelblog, #goexplore, #lovetotravel.

 As well as harnessing the power of the hashtag to enhance your own business, it can also be used as a “social listening” tool.
 Monitoring who your competitors are and what they’re doing in terms of engagement.
 This could be social media campaigns and strategies such as influencer marketing.

 Hashtag tracking does what it implies.
-It finds out what hashtags are working for your business and gaining the most audience engagement.
+It finds out what hashtags work for your business and gain the most audience engagement.
 This allows you to create hashtags to suit each individual platform, identifying the ones that are ignored and need dropping.

 Hashtag tracking tools analytically evaluate how your hashtag is performing.
 Highlighting which hashtags would suit your business or social media posts.
 The most popular are:

 - tweetbinder.com – allows you to monitor hashtags on Twitter and Instagram, producing analytical reports to see the effect of your media campaign.

 - hashtagify.me allows users to search different keywords in Twitter and Instagram to see who the top influencers are.

 - ritetag.com gives you hashtag suggestions for Facebook, Twitter and Instagram in real-time.